iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ###Option 2: Even local-er

 Even more direct that the ccTLDs are the new city domiain extentions.
-You'll want to be weary about putting yourself in too much of a box, but if you're not looking to expand to other cities (or you plan on registering for each new city you move to)
+You'll want to be weary about putting yourself in too much of a box, but if you're not looking to expand to other cities (or you plan on registering for each new city you move to), there are a bunch of great cities with their own TLDs now.

 But if you can't get a good .com, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) (TLDs) coming out for restaurant sites, including: